 With the advent of new websites and applications, more and more opportunities to walk dogs are becoming available.

 Today, we’ll explore the different websites and apps you can use to find dog-walking gigs and go through the steps of setting up your own dog walking business if that’s the route you want to take.

-A dog walker picks up dogs at the clients’ respective homes, lead them through pre-planned walking routes, feed the dogs, and make sure the dogs are healthy under his/her care.
+A dog walker picks up dogs at the clients’ respective homes, leads them through pre-planned walking routes, feeds the dogs, and makes sure the dogs are healthy under their care.

 You may not need traditional educational attainment like a college degree, but there are still specific requirements to become a professional dog walker:

 - High school diploma, GED, or any equivalent – Most clients don’t care about your educational attainment, but if you’re planning to work for a dog walking company, know that they prefer high school graduates.
 It’s a plus if you took high school courses in animal science.
 If you haven’t finished high school or taken a GED, you could check complete training programs for animal caretakers and become certified.